« Reading the New Testament for the First Time | Main | What Exactly is a Hypocrite? »

 The Kentucky Stack Pie is four chess pies stacked with caramel icing between each layer, covering the top, and dripping down the sides.
 It is so rich that only a sliver will satisfy, which is why it serves so many.

 It is a tradition in our family to make one for Christmas, but stack pie tastes just as good on the Fourth of July or at a family reunion in the park.
-It takes a 2-3 hours to make one, but the result is well worth the time.
+Including cooking time, it takes about 4 hours to make one, but the result is well worth it.
 Here’s how to do it.

 Step Number One: Making Four Pie Crusts